Bolivia heads to a runoff after an election ends two decades of ruling party dominance

 He has branded Rodríguez a traitor for competing and encouraged his supporters to register their anger at his exclusion by casting null-and-void ballots.

 His followers appeared to heed his call: An unusually high proportion of votes, 19%, were deemed invalid.
-Usually the share of blank and null votes doesn’t exceed 6%.
+The share of blank and null votes in Bolivia elections rarely exceeds 6%.

 Voting even in the restive jungle largely passed peacefully, authorities said, with only minor disruptions.